Caravan and Camping Guide

 The bikes are also less likely to get damaged when reversing.
 Assuming you have someone watching you when you back the caravan into a tight campsite!

+One possible drawback of a rear-mounted caravan bike rack is that it’s designed to live its life on the back of the caravan.
+When you get home, you need a separate bike rack to do something as simple as transporting a bicycle to the local park.
 Some rear-mounted bike racks are installed on the rear exterior wall of a caravan.
 While others are affixed to the back bumper or ladder of an RV.
 The bonus here is that you can even use it to store camping supplies on trips when you don’t bring your bikes.

 camco ladder bike rack rear bike rack rear vehiclebicycle rack caravan camping gear essentials equipment